 CG.
 You use striking, vibrant tones of colour.
 What is their significance to your work, and how do you think it contributes to your style?

-LP.
+Luis.
 I think it’s a mixture of my Mexican roots and the colourful country where I’m currently based (Guatemala).
 I usually get my inspiration from nature, traditional popular art, food, taking trips to different places around the world, and even my love for the culture and traditions of Latin America.
 From a personal view, colour is energy, identity, power and expressiveness.
-I think it contributes to my style because it is part of my graphic language and keeps me searching new ways to use it.
+I think it contributes to my style because it is part of my graphic language and keeps me searching for new ways to use it.

 CG.
 What do you feel are noteworthy differences in the earlier and modern-day styles of illustrating?

-LP.
+Luis.
 For me, the earlier styles of illustrating had to do with craft, strategy and wonder.
 It was a constant discovery using traditional techniques, striving to bring something new to the table as graphic proposals without the technology that we possess today.
 You can always learn a lot from them, as long as you can see their impact, complexity, expressiveness and craft.

 Nowadays, our modern styles are mixtures or reinventions of existing graphic values based on an inherited art-design history, using both traditional and digital tools in the process.
 If we keep exploring, experimenting and questioning our ways of illustrating, we might form a better understanding of the illustration field in the future to come.